threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/navigation.md

 Like all other [agents](../agents/overview.md), the Wheelchair Replicant doesn't have a built-in navigation system.
 In most cases, the best way to handle navigation is to train a model for navigation planning using the Wheelchair Replicant's [images, depth maps, and other output data](output_data.md).

 This controller has a very basic system for handling obstacles.
-If the Wheelchair Replicant [detects an obstacle while moving](movement.md), the controller tells the Replicant to back up, turn by 45 degrees, and try moving again:
+If the Wheelchair Replicant [detects an obstacle while moving](movement.md), the controller tells the Wheelchair Replicant to back up, turn by 45 degrees, and try moving again:

 ```python
 from tdw.controller import Controller